mohi2code/PLC/README.md

 ## OVERVIEW ✨
-This text file contains general semantic rules and briefly summarizes details regarding the lexical analyzer.
+This documentation contains general semantic rules and briefly summarizes details regarding the lexical analyzer.

 ## GOAL 🎯
-This semantic for the language was designed to be readable and easy to learn
+The semantic for the language was designed to be readable and easy to learn

 ## How to run <br>
 `flex mohi.l` <br>